cinderitis/satellite-imagery-based-property-valuation/README.md

 Ensure your root directory contains the necessary Excel files:
 * `train(1).xlsx` (Training data)
 * `test.xlsx` or `test2.xlsx` (Testing data)

+  The training data is already preprocessed in the repository and can be directly used for training the models.

 ---